dmcarrington/nostr-mcp-server/README.md

 ## Testing

-We've implemented a simple test suite using Jest to test core functionality:
+We've implemented a comprehensive test suite using Jest to test both basic functionality and integration with the Nostr protocol:

 ```bash
 # Run all tests